wp-plugins/ewww-image-optimizer-cloud/readme.txt

 https://developers.google.com/speed/docs/insights/OptimizeImages

 == Changelog ==

+= 2.5.4 =
+* changed: Remove metadata turned on by default, should not affect existing installations/upgrades
+* changed: Português and Español translations updated
+* fixed: notices from redefining constants
+* updated: pngquant, cwebp, and gifsicle updated for API users

 = 2.5.3 =
 * changed: French, Bulgarian, Romanian, German and Polish translations have been moved to language packs for auto-updating